-Payment security of all financial transactions is maintained by the Academy using EFTPOS, BPAY and online technologies.
+Payment security of all financial transactions is maintained by the Academy using EFT, BPAY and other online technologies.
 It is our policy to ensure that all financial transactions processed meet industry security standards that ensure payment details are protected.

-If you are concerned about sending your information over the internet, you can contact us by mail, facsimile or telephone.
+If you are concerned about sending your information over the internet, you can contact us by mail, email or telephone.

 1.8.1 DATA BREACH RESPONSE PLAN